Mrymna/Surgery_procedures/Neuronexus/prepare_microdrive.md

 <img src="figures/microdrive_building_04.jpg" alt="drawing" width="600"/>

+The shuttles should not have lateral play.
+They should only move up and down.

 3. Add a nut at the bottom of the screw.
 Make sure the screw is tightly secured with the nut.

 <img src="figures/microdrive_building_05.jpg" alt="drawing" width="600"/>